OutlierVentures/Sovrin-Springboard/easy_get_started.md

 The following assumes you have a way to transmit data between agents, for example HTTP POSTing.
 Particularly sensitive data is pairwise encrypted on Hyperledger Indy but it is a good idea to use a secure scheme like HTTPS in addition.

-1. Alice sends a connection request to Bov:
+1. Alice sends a connection request to Bob:
     ```
     alice['bob_did'], alice['bob_key'] = await did.create_and_store_my_did(alice['wallet'], "{}")
     await send_nym(alice['pool'], alice['wallet'], alice['did'], alice['alice_bob_did'], alice['alice_bob_key'], None)